 A: Yes.
 Documentation verifying support from EACH collaborator/partner is required.
 The agency may conduct reference checks to ensure that organization(s) identified are supportive and involved with the project.
 Letters documenting collaboration are not included in the 15-page limit of the Project Proposal Narrative.
 Please read section D.h. of the Notice of Funding Opportunity for more detailed information about this requirement.

 Q: Who should the letters of support be addressed to?

-A: Write a letter addressed to Louis Aspey, Deputy Chief for Management and Strategy, Natural Resources Conservation Service, if possible.
+A: Write a letter addressed to Louis Aspey, Interim Director, Office of Urban Agriculture and Innovative Production, if possible.

 Q: My project partner would like to mail their letter of support to USDA directly, what is the mailing address?